 The only good part with Anakin, is when he sees his mother one last time, as he watched her die, due to her wounds from a couple of Tusken Raiders.
 As a result, he goes on a cold blooded rampage against them.

 Count Dooku’s backstory was really interesting.
 He reveals to Obi-Wan that he was once Qui-Gon Jinn’s former master.
-I would definitely like to see a solo film about young Dooku during his early years as a Jedi Knight, prior to joining The Separatists.
+I would definitely like to see a solo film about young Dooku during his early years as a Jedi Knight, prior to joining The Separatists and becoming Darth Sidious’ apprentice filling Darth Maul’s role.

 John Williams’ Musical Score, has a decent soundtrack.

 The Best Line in this film is, “This party’s over.”
-The Line is delivered by Mace Windu, after saying it, a swarm of Jedis appear by igniting their lightsabers, by making me say “Oh heck yeah!”
+The Line is delivered by Mace Windu, after saying it, a swarm of Jedi Knights appear by igniting their lightsabers, by making me say “Oh heck yeah!”

 On the 1:55:40 mark, there’s a Pause Worthy Moment, showing Ewan McGregor, who accidentally spots a watch.
 Does this mean, watches are part of the Star Wars canon?
 I thought it was clever to see McGregor wearing a watch as Obi-Wan.

-The Worst Line for the film is “I hate sand, it’s rough coarse, irritating.”
+The Worst Line for the film is “I hate sand, it’s rough coarse, irritating and it gets everywhere.”
 The Line was delivered by Anakin.
-That’s not how you pick a girl to like you.
-Darth Vader use to have the coolest dialogue in The Original Trilogy, until George decided to come with a lame one.
+That’s not how you say a lame pickup line to get a girl to like you.
+Darth Vader use to have the coolest dialogue in The Original Trilogy, until George decided to come up with a lame one.
 Seriously, Anakin really needs a date doctor.

 Jar Jar was the one responsible for giving Palpatine/The Emperor, “emergency powers,” or in this case, to create a clone army of Jango Fetts.
 Congratulations Lucas, you just had to use that wild card on Jar Jar for giving him a prominent role for The Emperor’s prototype of The Galactic Empire!